Federico-Tremolada/enthesis-fem-model/paper/README.md

 # Paper

-This folder contains material related to the scientific paper.
+This folder contains the scientific documentation of the project on functionally graded tendon–bone interfaces.

 ## Contents

-- Draft versions of the manuscript
-- Figures and plots used in the paper
-- Final PDF (if available)
+* **Overleaf version**
+  Original manuscript developed during the project, containing the complete study structure and analysis.

+* **Elsevier version**
+  Reformatted manuscript based on the Elsevier journal template, suitable for academic submission.

+## Scope

+Both documents present:

+* the finite element model of the tendon–bone interface
+* the comparison between sharp and graded material transitions
+* the parametric study on power-law gradients
+* the analysis of stress distribution (S11) and strain energy density (SENER)

-## Structure
+## Note

-The paper follows a standard format:

-- Introduction
-- Methods
-- Results
-- Discussion
-- Conclusions
+The two versions contain the same technical content, with differences limited to formatting and layout.